"...the right tools, the right harness, the right model, the right context, good instruction, and appropriate caution."

 A separate source check verified the model’s answer against the PDF.

-VoraSync System does not require the cloud.
+VoraSync does not require the cloud.
 It does not fail when the internet fails.
 It does not commoditize every question.
 It sits inside the office, making review faster while preserving human judgment.

 grant@vorasyncsolutions.com